Tennessee Workers’ Compensation Lawyer

 We hear you.
 This can be a frustrating situation, especially for employees who are barely getting by at their full rate of pay.

-This is the best you can do with a workers’ compensation claim (assuming your claim is approved).
+This is the most you can achieve with a workers’ compensation claim (assuming your claim is approved).
 However, workers’ comp is not your only option.

 With a lawsuit, you can ask for damages for the full amount of both your medical bills and your lost wages.
 You will need to prove that your employer’s negligence was the cause of your injuries in this situation.